 The first breeze of autumn probably gave you a tough-love reminder that rocking a shirt and shorts at all hours of the day is sadly coming to an end.
 So, what’s the solution?
 Windbreakers or a lightweight jacket.

-These usually waterproof jackets made from a combination of synthetic and natural fibres, with weather resistant properties derived from nylon, polyamide, and wool.
+These usually waterproof jackets are made from a combination of synthetic and natural fibres, with weather-resistant properties derived from nylon, polyamide, and wool.
 They’re normally worn as part of an athletic ensemble, but that’s not to say they’re limited to the running track.

 Lightweight outerwear is a big net to cast, and there’s something to accommodate every bloke inside.